sae220/hoc2022-md/boss_red.md

 # Open Doors

 ## Step 1
-Each one of those holes represent a chamber door.
-Fill all four corners to open the chambers so we could get inside!
+Each one of those colored slots is a lock for a chamber door.
+Fill all four slots with its matching color to open the chamber doors, so we can get inside!

 #### ~ tutorialhint
 Use the ``||hoc22.cursor move <direction>||`` block to move the cursor into position and then use ``||hoc22.place block||`` to fill the hole.
 Once all the holes are filled, the chamber doors should open.